Speranza Scappucci, Music Director

 She has also conducted symphonic concerts with the Tuscany Regional Orchestra as well as many concerts with, in particular, the South Denmark Philharmonic Orchestra, The Dutch Radio Philharmonic Orchestra at the Amsterdam Concertgebouw, the Liverpool Royal Philharmonic Orchestra and a gala concert at the Baden-Baden Festival with Olga Peretyatko and Lawrence Brownlee.
 Other concerts have followed in Tokyo, Paris, Basel, Wiesbaden as well as with the Parma Toscanini Orchestra and the Orchestra of the Maggio Musicale Fiorentino Festival, and recently with the St. Luke Orchestra in New York and the Nancy Philharmonic Orchestra.
 In November 2017, she made her debut in China with the Shanghai Symphony Orchestra and Jonas Kaufmann.

-At the Opéra Royal de Wallonie-Liège, she conducted Jérusalem (Verdi), Manon Lescaut (Puccini), Carmen, Verdi’s Requiem, Aida and next season, we will meet her again for Madama Butterfly, La Cenerentola and La Sonnambula.
+At the Opéra Royal de Wallonie-Liège, she conducted Jérusalem (Verdi), Manon Lescaut (Puccini), Carmen, Verdi’s Requiem, Aida, I Puritani and for the opening of the new season, Madama Butterfly.
+We will meet her again for La Cenerentola, La Sonnambula and for the concerts of Ildebrando D’Arcangelo and Anna Netrebko & Yusif Eyvazov.

 In November 2013, she released her first CD (with Warner Classics) featuring arias by Mozart sung by the Latvian soprano Marina Rebeka.
 In 2016, she released a new recording (Opus Arte) with the Albanian tenor Saimir Pirgu and the Orchestra of the Florence May Festival, and in January 2019, My Double Bass with Ödön Rácz, Noah Bendix-Balgley and the Franz Liszt Chamber Orchestra giving pride of place to plays of Giovanni Bottesini, Astor Piazzolla and Nino Rota (Deutsche Grammophon).